- The 'What's Next' Guide to Student Accommodation

 Incoming First Years (CAO)

 Owner occupied rentals or digs can also be sourced online through a number of websites such as StudentPad and homes.usi.ie.
-It is important to note that renting in owner occupied accommodation is a licence arrangement and the normal landlord and tenant laws do not.
-The only rights and obligations in this case are those that are agreed between the parties.
+It is important to note that renting in owner occupied accommodation is a licencee arrangement and the normal tenancy rights do not apply.
 With that in mind, it is important that you set clearly defined terms before entering into this kind of agreement.

 If you require further information, please review the FAQ section of our website.
 Feel free to contact us directly using the information at the bottom of this page if necessary.